Some of the participants who have contributed to life on board Otra Vida …

 She enjoys poetry, literature, political and cultural theory, travel, swimming, hiking, and sustainable tourism.
 She also plays guitar and sings.
 She loves learning about new cultures, standing watch on overnight passages, and preparing bread on board.

 Before meeting Martin she hadn´t sailed in a sailboat, and recently took sailing classes in order to prepare for a new life in the near future.
-Patty has sailed with Otra Vida several times in Patagonia, and is looking forward to some less extreme sailing in Polynesia in 2019
+Patty has sailed with Otra Vida in Patagonia and extensively in Polynesia.

 Emma is Patty and Martin´s dog, born in 2017.
 We think she´s a cross between a beagle and a pointer.